contentnetwork/contentcoin/README.md

 ## Information

-BlogCoin is a fork of BitToro cryptocurrency.
-BlogCoin focus on content distribution.
+ContentCoin is a fork of BitToro cryptocurrency.
+ContentCoin focus on content distribution.

-BlogCoin is an open source project, and we encourage contributions from anyone with something to offer.
+ContentCoin is an open source project, and we encourage contributions from anyone with something to offer.
 For more information on contributing, please contact team@contentcoin.network

-## Compiling BlogCoin from source
+## Compiling ContentCoin from source

 ### Dependencies